-Candidates may prepare and present during the course an essay on a topic assigned by the instructor on a specific issue related to the course.
+Candidates may prepare during the course an essay on a topic assigned by the teacher on a specific issue related to the course.

 The aim of the essay is to train students to write short scientific reports on either theoretical or empirical issues relevant to the current debate and to become familiar with bibliographical research as well as on policy reports prepared by national or international institutions such as I.M.F., O.E.C.D., European Commission, National Central Banks, the European Central Bank.

 When taking written examinations and in case of the preparation of an essay that has been positively assessed by the teacher, the student is allowed to skip the specific question on that specific topic.